Cervical Sprain Overview

 - Intermittent numbness in the fingers, hand, and wrist.

-- A decreased range of motion of the neck, including side to side and up and down movements.
+- There is a decreased range of motion of the neck, including side to side and up and down movements.

 - The feeling of tingling or shooting pains down the arms.

 Once the doctor has taken a thorough history and categorized the mechanism of the accident and the symptoms that have appeared, a physical exam is next.
-There are a few different maneuvers that the physician is likely to perform.
-Some of the tasks might include:
+There are a few different maneuvers that the physician is likely to perform, and some of the tasks might include:

-- Measuring the range of motion of the neck, both in an up and down and side to side motion.
+- Measuring the neck's range of motion, both in an up and down and side to side motion.

 - Flexing and extending the arms, wrists, and fingers to check and see if this changes the pain level.